bitst0rm-pub/Formatter/README.md

     // to add it.
 In debug mode, Formatter will display your current system environments
     // to assist you in configuration.
 On Windows, you can use either escaped
     // backslashes (e.g., "C:\\a\\b\\c") or forward slashes (e.g., "C:/a/b/c")
-    // as path separators for all other options as well.
+    // as path separators for all other options in this file as well.
     "environ": {
         "PATH": ["/path/to/erlang@22/bin:$PATH", "$PATH:/path/to/elixir/bin", "/path/to/.cache/rebar3/bin:$PATH"],
         "GEM_PATH": ["${HOME}/to/my/ruby"],